zinzy/My-Digital-Garden/_notes/* Ask why more often than you ask how.md

 ---
-title: "Ask why more often than you ask how"
+title: "* Ask why more often than you ask how"
 categories: [Practice]
 excerpt: ""
 tags: